Research Report · March 2026

 All analysis code and datasets used in this report are publicly available:

-How CAUM Detects Waste in Real Time
+How CAUM Observes Structural Exposure in Real Time

 # One-time setup — works with any agent framework